 This enrolment policy is set out in accordance with the provisions of the Education Act 1998.
 The Board of Management (B.O.M.) trusts that by so doing, parents will be assisted in relation to enrolment matters.
 Furthermore the Chairperson of the B.O.M. and the Principal will be happy to clarify any matters arising from this policy.

-St. Colmcille's S.N.S. is a 26 classroom school with a current total of 40 Teachers – Principal Teacher, Administrative Deputy Principal, 26 mainstream class teachers and 12 Support Teachers.
+- St. Colmcille's S.N.S. is a 29 classroom school with a current total of 43 Teachers – Principal Teacher and Administrative Deputy Principal.

 Parental choice in relation to enrolment;